SCENE 01 / PRODUCTION

 Linked ServicesLocation Sound Services

-Sound mixers operate multi-track recorders which enable timecode synchronization and backup recording for both scripted and documentary production needs.
+Our sound mixers run multi-track recorders with timecode sync and backup tracks.
+This setup serves both scripted and documentary shoots.

 Boom Operators